 For more in-depth information on FDA-regulated MMAs, read our previous article on mobile medical apps and how they are regulated.

 There are many different types of mobile applications that are used by healthcare professionals and patients that do not diagnose, monitor, prevent, or treat diseases or ailments.
 These apps may aid in communication, help patients and doctors share information, or guide patients or doctors through routine or standardized practices.
-These applications can be highly specific to a certain disease or use, but as long as they do not give customized treatment or diagnosis information, or connect to a device that directly monitors health conditions, they are typically not considered medical devices.
+These applications can be highly specific to a certain disease or use, but as long as they do not give customized treatment or diagnosis information, or connect to a device that directly monitors health conditions, they fall into the definition of what is not a mobile medical application.

 The FDA gives 18 specific descriptions of mobile software that is often used by the medical community but falls outside medical device regulation.
 Of these, 10 examples are pertinent to potential and existing diabetes-related software.